Overall Eligibility criteria

 -

 If a board awards only letter grades without providing an equivalent percentage of marks on the grade-sheet, the candidate should obtain a certificate from the board specifying the equivalent marks and submit it before the deadline of the mark-sheet submission.
-In case such a certificate is not provided by the board, the percentage marks will be assessed as follows:
+In case the board does not provide such a certificate, the percentage marks will be assessed as follows:

 percentage marks = (CGPA or CPI obtained × 100) / PS,